dagwood-Fenichuck/Qbit/README.md

 We believe in sharing and rewarding Community helpers so Dive in and claim a bounty its gona be worth your time and effort.

 <h2>DEV HELP BOUNTY</h2><br>
-<h3>60,000 Qbit – We need some help from the community Currently we looking for someone to implement the API for our Block explorer and wallet,
+<h3>40000 Qbit  BOUNTY– We need some help from the community Currently we looking for someone to implement the API for our Block explorer,
-The wallet was proton and forked from Turtlecoin if you can help, Contact myhdisdead@  use contact form at bottom of page on (https://qbit.money/)</h3>
+if you can help, Contact myhdisdead@  use Telegram (https://t.me/Qbitcurrency) [Qbitcurrency] or use contact form at bottom of page on (https://qbit.money/)</h3>

-Thanks to dagwood-fenichuck for Tower updates in exchange.
-BOUNTY: Q10.000.00 paid to Cli Wallet 27.08.2020.

-#### Qbit Private Global Payment Network is a fast, and easy way to send money to friends and businesses anywhere in the world.
+#### Qbit Currency Private Global Crypto Payment Network is a fast, and easy way to send money to friends and businesses anywhere in the world.

 ### Installing QbitNetworkd

 To use QbitNetwork, you'll need a way to connect to the network, and a wallet to hold your funds.
 This software includes the zodiac command line wallet for you, compile it yourself, or you can download the ones that we have compiled for you.

-**Click here to download: https://github.com/k7n2g/Qbit**
+**Click here to download: https://github.com/QbitNetwork/Qbit**

 ### Getting Started